 Advanced Patch

-Modified on Wed, 10 May 2023 at 01:37 PM
+Modified on Wed, 12 Nov at 3:39 PM

-2. Definition of Pilot-Groups via Custom Inventory
+• Definition of Pilot Groups via Custom Inventory

-Licensing of Advanced Patch
+2. Licensing Advanced Patch

-The Advanced Patch Module needs an additional license for your five(9)s Console to become visible as a menu entry.
+The Advanced Patch module requires an additional license for your five(9)s Console to appear as a menu entry.
+Please feel free to contact us at support@five9s.de to request a 30-day trial or your individual license offer.

-Please feel free to contact us via support@five9s.de to get a 30-day-trial or your individual license offer.
-After our adjustment to your license you simply have to reactivate the console by clicking the Refresh License button shown below (no password needed).
+After we adjust your license, simply reactivate the console by clicking the Refresh License button shown below (no password needed).

-1. Create Patch Teams
+3.1.
+Create Patch Teams

 The first steps of configuring the Advanced Patch module have to be done in the Admin Section on the Patch Settings screen:

 Click on Add Patch Team to create a user group, responsible for patch management of certain device groups.
+You will see the following dialog:

-Tipp: You can have Patch Teams for clients and server in general, clients for specific countries, critical application server and so on.
+Tip: You can have Patch Teams for clients and server in general, clients for specific countries, critical application server and so on.
 A SecurityAudit role is preconfigured for monitoring purposes.

-2. Configure Patch Options
+3.2.
+Configure Patch Options

-2. Patch Rollout Templates
+3.3.
+Patch Rollout Templates

-Proceed with the creation of a Patch Rollout Template by switching to the section via the menu on the left and choosing Add new template.
+Proceed with the creation of a Patch Rollout Template by switching to the section via the menu on the left and choosing Add new regular template.
 Rollout Templates will be used afterwards to define Patch Groups (groups of devices in your company that needs to be handled differently in a patch process).
 Templates can be used as defaults for all those Patch Groups regarding:

 1. How many patch steps/pilot phases do I need?

-2. What is the duration of those steps/ pilot phases?
+2. What is the duration of those steps/pilot phases?

 3. Do I need approvals before AutoFix?